Accelerating Quantum Eigensolver Algorithms With Machine Learning: Evaluation

-\paragraph{Answer to RQ1.} The results indicate a limited ability to improve solely through hyperparameter optimisation, though the optimised hyperparameters performed better in \autoref{tbl:main:res1}.
-A more refined model based on Hamiltonian characteristics is required to properly assess the optimisation of hyperparameters' impact on accelerating and improving QE efficiency and accuracy.

-In detail: \textbf{(20-qubit)} Both implementations, with default or optimised hyperparameters, had similar iteration counts with the default setup consuming less time on average.
-However, optimised setups performed worse when the number of iterations was too low. \textbf{(24-qubit)} Time consumption increased for both \adapt{} and \qcels{} with optimised hyperparameters and used fewer iterations when the error percentage was higher than in the default setup. \textbf{(28-qubit)} The number of iterations was halved on average, with optimised setups requiring 38 compared to 62-64 iterations with default setups. \textbf{For all systems}, optimised hyperparameters used 42-44 iterations versus 53-56 for the default setups, with some increase in time consumption for the optimised setup.
-9 systems performed better with optimised setups, while 7 performed better with the default setups, mostly from \autoref{tbl:main:res2}.
+RQ1 answer in detail: \textbf{(20-qubit)} Optimised setups showed larger error variability (0.83\%–8.53\%) than default setups (4.28\%–10.2\%).
+While the \qcels{} optimised version achieved the lowest error (0.83\%) with just seven iterations, the \adapt{} optimised version performed better in other cases.
+Both implementations, with default vs optimised hyperparameters, had similar iteration counts, with \qcels{} requiring fewer iterations in general.
+However, optimised setups mostly performed worse when the number of iterations was too low. \textbf{(24-qubit)} \adapt{} default outperformed the rest of the configurations, with no particular further observations.
+It suggests that optimisation did not enhance accuracy for systems whose Hamiltonians have a relatively small number of terms. \textbf{(28-qubit)} The number of iterations was almost halved on average, with optimised setups requiring 37 compared to 61 iterations with default setups, suggesting potential acceleration benefits.
+Furthermore, optimised \adapt{}, when outperforming the default setup, achieved lower errors—often by an order of magnitude—while default setups only had marginal advantages (0.x vs 0.0x error differences).
+This suggests that hyperparameter optimisation can yield substantial accuracy gains despite not always outperforming default settings. \textbf{For all systems}, \adapt{} optimised hyperparameters used 41 iterations versus 51 for the default setup, with the opposite trend for \qcels, whose runs with optimised hyperparameters used 14 iterations versus 9 with the default setup.
+Eight systems performed better with optimised setups, mostly from \autoref{tbl:main:res1}, while eight performed better with the default setups, mostly from \autoref{tbl:main:res2}.

-\paragraph{Answer to RQ2.} Our understanding of \tool's scalability remains somewhat limited: 80\% of the 28-qubit systems' scores improved with optimised setup, while only 45\% of the 20- and 24-qubit systems (5 out of 11) showed improvement.
-This suggests other factors, like Hamiltonian nature, hyperparameter types, padding, or even data proportions (per source of Hamiltonians), affect scalability and require further investigation.